hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/update.md

 Note that the second parameter of the `set()` method accepts typed LiveSQL Expressions such as `p.price.mult(0.90)` (of type `NumberExpression`) or Java literals such as `704` (an Integer).
 The type of the second parameter is bound according to the type of the first parameter.

 The filtering predicate in the WHERE clause can be as simple or as complex as needed according to the Expression Language.

+## Updating Through a View

+From the LiveSQL perspective there's no difference in syntax to update rows through a view instead of directly on a table.

+Nevertheless, each database engine imposes different rules about updating rows through a view.
+Depending on each the view definition, some views may be appropriate to update rows through them while others may not be.
+Consult your database documentation to find out if each one can be used for this functionality.